CPS User Interfaces

 reference is defined via other references or some construct like the above

-UI elements will only have change their own AST
+UI elements will only have change their own AST/astOperation, where they

 have been defined.